...

 There is no “one size fits all” for opioid users.
 Unlike many common street drugs, many opioid addicts are able to hide their addiction fairly well, until it becomes too much to handle.

-For many people, recovering from opioid addiction is a long journey.
+For many people, opioid addiction recovery is a long journey.
 But, it’s one that doesn’t need to be done on your own.

 What Are the Signs of an Opioid Addiction?